Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Methodology

-In order to attack such a malware classifier, we want to add API calls without harming the malware functionality.
-Removing API calls without modifying the malware functionality requires manual analysis of the malware code and thus cannot be scaled.
-Therefore, we use a \emph{no-op mimicry attack} \cite{Wagner2002}, that is, we add API calls with no effect or an irrelevant effect.
-Almost every API call can become a no-op if provided with the right arguments, e.g., opening a non-existent file.
-We focus on malware classifiers that use only the API call type and not its arguments or return value, since malware classifiers that verify the arguments are 4-10 times slower than malware classifiers that do not verify arguments \cite{TANDON2006} and are therefore less common.
-However, analyzing arguments would make our attack easier to detect, e.g., by considering only successful API calls and ignoring failed API calls, or by looking for irregularities in the arguments of the API calls (e.g., invalid file handles, etc.).
-In order to address this issue, we use valid (non-null) arguments with a no-op effect, such as writing into a temporary file handle (instead of an invalid file handle), or reading zero bytes from a valid file.
+However, analyzing arguments would make our attack easier to detect, e.g., by considering only successful API calls and ignoring failed API calls or by looking for irregularities in the arguments of the API calls (e.g., invalid file handles, etc.).
+In order to address this issue, we use valid (non-null) arguments with a no-op effect, such as writing into a temporary file handle (instead of an invalid file handle) or reading zero bytes from a valid file.
 This makes detecting the no-op API calls much harder, since the API call runs correctly, with a return value indicative of success.
-It is extremely challenging for the malware classifier to differentiate between malware that is trying to read a non-existent registry key as an added adversarial no-op, and a benign application functionality, e.g., trying to find a registry key containing information from previous runs and creating it if it doesn't exist (for instance, during the first run of the application).
-We don't add API types which cannot be no-opped and always affect the malware functionality.
+It is extremely challenging for the malware classifier to differentiate between malware that is trying to read a non-existent registry key as an added adversarial no-op and a benign application functionality, e.g., trying to find a registry key containing information from previous runs and creating it if it doesn't exist (for instance, during the first run of the application).
+This makes our problem-space attack robust to preprocessing \citep{DBLP:conf/sp/PierazziPCC20}.

+To conclude, we believe that any detector will suffer from a very high false positive rate and thus will not be a practical solution for detecting our attacks.
+We don't add API types which cannot be no-opped and thus always affect the malware functionality.
 In this study, we focus on the 314 API call types monitored by Cuckoo Sandbox.
 Of those, only two API call types are not added because they can\textquoteright t be no-opped: \emph{ExitWindowsEx}() and \emph{NtTerminateProcess}().
-A more generic handling of API call arguments, to prevent the malware classifier from ignoring hard-coded arguments that would cause a no-op (thereby mitigating our attack), is discussed in Section \ref{subsec:Handling-API-Arguments}.
+Every other API call have a no-op variant, generated by the abovementioned method.